Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 You can earn them with cards like:

-Almost always, the best way to use your Citi ThankYou points is to transfer them to one of Citibank’s airline travel partners.
-This is especially true when Citi is offering a transfer bonus, like they are until February 20, 2019, with Turkish Airlines.
+Almost always, the best way to use Citi ThankYou points is to transfer them to one of Citibank’s airline travel partners.
+This is especially true when there is a transfer bonus, like the current 25% bonus for Flying Blue transfers.

 But you can only transfer ThankYou points to airlines if you have the Citi Premier or Citi Prestige card.
 These cards also make your ThankYou points worth more when you use them to pay for travel through the ThankYou travel site.
-With the Citi Premier℠ Card, your ThankYou points are worth 1.25 cents toward travel, like flights, rental cars, hotels and cruises, booked through Citi’s website.
-And with the Citi Prestige card, your points are worth 1.25 cents each toward airfare booked through Citi’s travel center (on September 1st this will be reduced to 1 cent each for the Prestige card).
+With the Citi Premier℠ Card, your ThankYou points are worth 1.25 cents toward travel — like flights, rental cars, hotels and cruises — booked through Citi’s website.
+And with the Citi Prestige card, your points are worth 1.25 cents each toward airfare booked through Citi’s travel center (on September 1, 2019 this will be reduced to 1 cent each for the Prestige card).

 As easy as it is to get value from your Citi ThankYou points, there are some simple mistakes you’ll want to be sure to avoid.

-1. Thou Shalt Not Let Your Citi ThankYou Points Expire
+1. Don’t Let Your Citi ThankYou Points Expire

 So don’t share points with another account until you’re ready to redeem them.

-2. Thou Shalt Not Redeem Citi ThankYou Points for Cash Back or a Statement Credit
+2. Don’t Redeem Citi ThankYou Points for Cash Back or a Statement Credit

-If you absolutely need to use your ThankYou points to pay your bills, you can use them to make student loan or mortgage payments at 1 cent per point.
+If you absolutely need to use your ThankYou points to pay your bills, you can use them to make payments on a student loan or a mortgage at 1 cent per point.
 However, if you happen to have a Citi Prestige card, you can redeem ThankYou points for cash back at a rate of 1 cent each.
 But of course, you’ll also have access to better options.

 3. Thou Shalt Not Use Citi ThankYou Points for Merchandise Purchases

-And the only time it makes sense to use Citi ThankYou points at Amazon is when there is a targeted offer to receive a good discount when using at least 1 ThankYou point.
+And the only time it makes sense to use Citi ThankYou points at Amazon is when there is a targeted offer to receive a big discount when using at least 1 ThankYou point.